adamHewesPersonal/Football_Analyitics_App/README.md

 Tech Stack:
 React Front End
-NodeJS Back End - needs to be version 14.15.5, to support the opencv library.
+NodeJS Back End - needs to be version 14.15.5, to support the opencv modual.

 "Basic" Features